 Question Assessment guidelines Comments Is the site within or adjacent to one or more of the following heritage designations or assets?
-Potential impact which would require mitigation Situated in close proximity to the high street which has a number of heritage assets along with Little Park Farmhouse
+Potential impact which Situated in close proximity to the high street which has a number of heritage assets along with Little Park Farmhouse

-Conservation area Scheduled monument Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building c Grade II) On the edge of the Battle Conservation area for the Town Centre Community facilities and services Is the site, in general terms, close/acclocal amenities such as (but not limit Town centre/local centre/sho Employment location Public transport School(s) Open space/recreation/ leisur facilities Health facilities Cycle route(s) Where a site is poorly located if > 800 Moderately located if 400m to 800m, a favourable located if < 400m from ser ed to): p re om, and Favourably Located / Observations and comments There is currently no vehicle access for the site however it is located approx. 300m to the high street.
-Other key considerations Are there any Tree Preservation Orders on the site?
-No No TPO within t ite but a number of mature trees which le area.
-What impact would development have on the site's habitats and biodiversity?
-Unknown • cludes some trees and adjacent to ch may require a Phase 1 Habitat Public Right of Way Yes Yes footpath rig ht of way Existing social or community value (provide details) No None although site r may be used for recreation & leisure Is the site likely to be affected by any of the following?
-Yes No Comments Ground Contamination ~ Significant infrastructure crossing the site i.e. power lines/ pipe lines, or in close proximity to hazardous installations ✓ Characteristics Characteristics which may affect dev elopment o on the site: Comments Topography: Slight slope
+Conservation area Scheduled monument Registered Park and Garden Registered Battlefield Listed building Known archaeology Locally listed building Community facilities and services Grade II) On the edge of the Battle Conservation area for the Town Centre Is the site, in general terms, close/accessible to local amenities such as (but not limited to): • Town centre/local centre/shop • Employment location • Public transport • School(s) • Open space/recreation/ leisure facilities • Health facilities • Cycle route(s) Where a site is poorly located if > 800m, Moderately located if < 400m to 800m, and favourable located if < 400m from services.
+Favourably Located Observations and comments There is currently no vehicle access for the site however it is located approx. 300m to the high street.

+No No TPO within the site but a number of mature trees which may limit developable area.
+Unknown Potentially as site includes some trees and adjacent to some woodland which may require a Phase 1 Habitat Survey.
+Yes Yes footpath right of way No None although site may be used for recreation & leisure Yes No Comments Unknown Yes No No may limit development may limit development Potentially as sisted and some woodland Survey.
+Yes Yes footpath rig No None although

+Characteristics

+Characteristics which may affect development on the site: Comments

+Topography: Slight slope

-Flat/ slope/ steep gradient Coalescence: Development would result in neighbouring towns merging into one another.
-No Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No - although would represent an extension/sprawl of the Battle Town Centre
+Flat/ slope/ steep gradient Coalescence: Development would result in neighbouring towns merging into one another. Νο Scale and/or nature of development would be large enough to significantly change size and/or character of settlement No - although would represent an extension/sprawl of the Battle Town Centre